Juliet is an experienced UK employment lawyer, with a particular interest in international employment law and global mobility.

 Juliet is author of the leading textbook Drafting Employment Documents for Expatriates.

-Juliet is Chair of the Employment Lawyers Association (ELA) and the Board Member for England & Wales at the European Employment Lawyers Association.
+Juliet is a former Chair of the Employment Lawyers Association (ELA) and the current Board Member for England & Wales at the European Employment Lawyers Association (EELA).

 - Grievances, discipline and dismissal